 The structure of the item left behind often dictates the severity of resulting damage.
 The most frequent items left behind after surgery include:

-- Sponges: This is the most common foreign object to be forgotten.
+- Surgical sponges: This is the most common foreign object to be forgotten.
 Sponges are used in large part to absorb fluids during surgery.
 When left behind, they can cause extreme pain and infection.
-Compounding the problem, sponges are difficult to detect on x-rays, increasing the likelihood that if left behind, the problem can linger.
+Compounding the problem, sponges are difficult to detect on X-rays, increasing the likelihood that if left behind, the problem can linger.

 Doctors are obligated to meet a certain standard of care, and when they breach that duty, they can be found negligent.
-RSI is a clear indicator of negligence, and should be prosecuted to the fullest extent of the law.
+Retained surgical instruments are a clear indicator of negligence and should be prosecuted to the fullest extent of the law.